rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 associated with at execution time, so it refuses to allow that reinterpretation.

 When you write safe Rust, then the compiler is responsible for preventing undefined behavior.
+When you write any unsafe code (be it const or non-const), you are responsible for preventing UB, and during const-eval, the rules about what unsafe code has defined behavior are even more strict than the analogous rules governing Rust's runtime semantics.
+(In other words, *more* code is classified as "UB" than you may have otherwise realized.)

-When you write any unsafe code (be it const or non-const), you are responsible for preventing UB.
-The Rust compiler will protect itself from being [adversely affected][const-ub-guide], but other than that there are few guarantees.
-Specifically: If you have UB at const-eval time, there is no guarantee that your code will be accepted from one compiler version to another.
+If you hit undefined behavior during const-eval, the Rust compiler will protect itself from [adverse effects][const-ub-guide], but there are few guarantees other than that.
+For example, compile-time UB could lead to runtime UB.
+Furthermore, if you have UB at const-eval time, there is no guarantee that your code will be accepted from one compiler version to another.

 [const-ub-guide]: https://github.com/rust-lang/rfcs/blob/master/text/3016-const-ub.md#guide-level-explanation